-In December 2010, the BCBS published a discussion paper on banking reforms to address issues which led to the global financial crisis and to position banks for future crises.
+In December 2010, the Basel Committee on Banking Supervision (BCBS) published a discussion paper on banking reforms to address issues which led to the Global Financial Crisis and to position banks for future crises.
 The objectives of the capital reforms are to increase the quality, consistency and transparency of capital, to enhance the risk coverage framework, and to reduce systemic and pro-cyclical risk.
 The major reforms are to be phased in from 1 January 2013 to 1 January 2019.